 Bangladesh

-In Bangladesh, we are working on the project “Institutional support and capacity building for Weather and Climate Services”, Sarepta.
+Our other project in Bangladesh is Sarepta, “Institutional support and capacity building for Weather and Climate Services”.
 The project started in 2023 and is funded by Norad.

 The project is a continuation of an earlier project.

 We collaborate with Bangladesh Meteorological Department (BMD) which is the national meteorological institute in Bangladesh.
 BMD has the national responsibility for weather forecasting and climate services in Bangladesh.
-Based on their needs, and in collaboration with them, our common goal is to increase the quality of weather forecasting and climate services, strengthen the country´s' preparedness and prevention capacity in relation to the forces of nature, and improve the ability to adapt important national infrastructure to climate change.
+Based on their needs, and in collaboration with them, our common goal is to increase the quality of weather forecasting and climate services, strengthen the country's preparedness and prevention capacity in relation to the forces of nature, and improve the ability to adapt important national infrastructure to climate change.
 The climate challenges in the region are great and the work aims to put the partner institutions in the best possible position to provide useful services to both public administration and the general population.
+As a part of the projects the BMD and MET Norway have co-published two climate reports: